dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 A plugin typically defines:

 * Zero or one class extending `Microsoft.Dafny.Plugins.PluginConfiguration` which receives plugins arguments in their method `ParseArguments`, and
-  1) Can return a list of `Microsoft.Dafny.Plugins.Rewriter` when their method `GetRewriters()` is called by Dafny,
+  1) Can return a list of `Microsoft.Dafny.Plugins.Rewriter`s when their method `GetRewriters()` is called by Dafny,
-  2) Can return a list of `Microsoft.Dafny.Plugins.Compiler` when their method `GetCompilers()` is called by Dafny,
+  2) Can return a list of `Microsoft.Dafny.Plugins.Compiler`s when their method `GetCompilers()` is called by Dafny,
-  3) If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`, then it can return a list of `Microsoft.Dafny.LanguageServer.Plugins.QuickFixer` when their method `GetQuickFixers()` is called by the Dafny Language Server.
+  3) If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`, then it can return a list of `Microsoft.Dafny.LanguageServer.Plugins.QuickFixer`s when their method `GetQuickFixers()` is called by the Dafny Language Server.

 * Zero or more classes extending `Microsoft.Dafny.Plugins.Rewriter`.
   If a configuration class is provided, it is responsible for instantiating them and returning them in `GetRewriters()`.
-  If no configuration class is provided, an automatic configuration will load every defined `Rewriter`s automatically.
+  If no configuration class is provided, an automatic configuration will load every defined `Rewriter` automatically.
 * Zero or more classes extending `Microsoft.Dafny.Plugins.Compiler`.
   If a configuration class is provided, it is responsible for instantiating them and returning them in `GetCompilers()`.
-  If no configuration class is provided, an automatic configuration will load every defined `Compiler`s automatically.
+  If no configuration class is provided, an automatic configuration will load every defined `Compiler` automatically.
 * Zero or more classes extending `Microsoft.Dafny.LanguageServer.Plugins.QuickFixer`.
   Only a configuration class of type `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration` can be responsible for instantiating them and returning them in `GetQuickFixers()`.